WiolettaZajac/Coffee-Shop-Sales-Dashboard/README.md

 ---

-## 📈 Key Results
+##  Key Findings

 - **Total Revenue:** £698,812.33
 - **Total Transactions:** 149,116
 - **Average Transaction Value:** £4.69
 - **Highest Revenue Month:** June
-- **Best Performing Store:** Hell's Kitchen
+- **Top Performing Store:** Hell's Kitchen

 Revenue increased throughout the six-month period, with June recording the highest sales.
 Hell's Kitchen generated the highest revenue, while the average customer transaction value was **£4.69**.

 ---

-## 💡 What I Learned
+## What I Learned

-This was my first dashboard project in Excel, so I learned a lot while building it.
+This was my first Excel dashboard project, so it was a great opportunity to combine several Excel skills in one project.

-Some of the things I found challenging were:

-- Learning how Pivot Tables and Pivot Charts work.
-- Connecting multiple Pivot Tables to the same slicers.
-- Choosing which charts and KPIs to include without making the dashboard too busy.
+One of the biggest challenges was learning how Pivot Tables, Pivot Charts, and Slicers work together.
+I also spent time deciding which charts and KPIs would be the most useful without making the dashboard feel cluttered.

-By the end of the project, I felt much more confident using Excel to clean data, analyse sales, and build interactive dashboards.
+By completing this project, I became much more confident using Excel for data cleaning, analysis, and dashboard creation.

 ---

-## 🎯 Skills Demonstrated
+## Skills Demonstrated

 - Data cleaning
 - Data analysis